 - It has its own PAN and legal status.

-- It provides protection to partners against illegal and unauthorised actions of other partners.
+- It provides protection to partners against illegal and unauthorized actions of other partners.

 - If the number of investors are more than seven than the foreign promoter can opt for the Limited company, but the company would have to raise equity funds from an abundance of shareholders.